Xavier Tillman NBA Playoffs Player Props: Grizzlies vs. Lakers

-Xavier Tillman and his Memphis Grizzlies teammates face the Los Angeles Lakers in the 2023 NBA Playoffs, at 7:30 PM ET on Wednesday.
+The Memphis Grizzlies, Xavier Tillman included, square off versus the Los Angeles Lakers at 10:00 PM ET on Saturday in the 2023 NBA Playoffs.

-In this article we will break down Tillman's prop bets, using stats to help you make good predictions.
+Below we will dive into Tillman's stats and trends, helping you make good selections on prop bets.

 Xavier Tillman Prop Bets vs. the Lakers